The Truth About the IRS’s Private Debt Collection Agencies

 Five years ago, the IRS called for backup from the private sector.
 What does this backup look like?
 Four private companies that can come after your tax debt in lieu of the IRS.
 Here’s what you need to know about private debt collection agencies (PDCs) to stay informed, lawful, and safe.

-What’s the deal with Private Debt Collection Agencies (PDCs)?
+What’s the deal with private debt collection agencies (PDCs)?

 What are the risks associated with PDCs?

-- Elevated risk for low-income taxpayers.
-PDCs have an agenda to push people to make payments, even if the taxpayers can’t afford it.
+Private collectors have an agenda to push people to make tax payments, even if the taxpayers can’t afford it.
 This can create economic hardship for people who would otherwise qualify for alternative payment plans by the IRS.